Relevance-guided Supervision for OpenQA with ColBERT: End-to-end OpenQA Evaluation

 \section{End-to-end OpenQA Evaluation}

-We now evaluate \sysqa\ on the full OpenQA task.
-Our primary question is whether \sysqa{}'s retrieval improvements lead to better end-to-end OpenQA quality in terms of the final exact match of the short answers.
-Here, we find that the answer is consistently positive: \sysqa\ leads to state-of-the-art results.
+Our primary question is at this point is whether \sysqa{}'s retrieval improvements lead to better end-to-end OpenQA quality.
+We find that the answer is consistently positive: \sysqa\ leads to state-of-the-art extractive OpenQA results.